dannieRope/Superstore-Sales-Analysis-using-SQL/README.md

 After performing the analysis with SQL, I connected Power BI Desktop to the Marketdata database and imported all the required tables into Power BI for visualization purposes.
 This are the steps I took to before the data visualization.

-- I defined relationships between the tables through data modeling.
-I also create calculated columns or measures as needed, and optimize the model for efficient analysis.
+- I defined the relationships between the tables through data modeling.
+I also created calculated columns or measures as needed, and optimize the model for efficient analysis.

 - I utilized Power BI's wide range of visualization options to create compelling charts, graphs, and reports.
 Based on the analysis insights, create visualizations that effectively communicate key findings.